TrueWinter/blog/_posts/2019-03-02-changing-domains.md

 (Yes, there is photography listed as a site there.
 I may create a website to host some of the photos I have taken)

 I have many plans for my websites and services.
 But all of these require money and at the moment, I cannot even afford the cheapest DigitalOcean droplet without making a loss.
 At this time, I am relying on free services provided by kind people I meet online (mostly on Discord).
 If you would like to donate (or sponsor my projects) please contact me using the contact form at [https://www.ndt3.me/#contact](https://www.ndt3.me/#contact).
-I unfortunately cannot accept Patreon or PayPal donations as I am not yet 18 (almost there though).